ahoys/string-analysis-js/README.md

 Simple tools for analysing strings.
 Useful for purposes like detecting spam from messages.

+## About results

+All percentages are returned in a range of 0 to 1, where 1 translates to 100%.
+The results are not rounded.

 ## Functions

 These are the functions you can use to analyse your string.
+Note that you do not need to input values to @params that have a default value.

 **getPercentageOfRepetitiveStructure(payload, splitter)**